WHSmith: Expansion

 From the 1970s, WHSmith began to expand into other retail sectors.
-WH Smith Travel operated from 1973 to 1991.
+Their travel agency WH Smith Travel operated from 1973 to 1991.
 The Do It All chain of DIY shops originated with an acquisition in 1979, becoming a joint venture with Boots in 1990; Boots acquired WHSmith's share in June 1996.
 The bookshop chain Waterstone's, founded by former WHSmith executive Tim Waterstone in 1982, was bought in 1989 and sold in 1998.

 The expanding WHSmith group adopted a new "house style" or corporate identity in 1973, with a new logo and a change of name from W. H. Smith & Son to WHSmith.
 The new hexagon-shaped logo featured the initials of the group on the sides of a box employing a new orange and brown colour scheme, replacing a logo that had been in use since before 1830.
 This updated visual identity extended throughout the company's operations, specified by a design manual, covering everything from the appropriate use of the logo in retail environments, through the design of decorative elements on wrapping paper and promotional material, the layout of stationery, labels and forms, and even crockery, also informing the design of staff uniforms and packaging.

-In 1986, WHSmith bought a 75% controlling share of the Our Price music retail chain; in the 1990s it also bought other music retailers including the Virgin Group's smaller (non-Megastore) shops.
+In 1986, WHSmith bought a 75% controlling share of the Our Price music retail chain; in the 1990s it bought other music retailers, including the Virgin Group's smaller (non-Megastore) shops.
 The 75% share of Virgin Our Price was sold to Virgin Retail Group Ltd in July 1998 for £145m.
 WHSmith also owned the American record chain The Wall, which was sold to Camelot Music in 1998.

-In March 1998, the company acquired John Menzies' retail outlets for £68m, which for many years had been the main rival to the company's railway-station outlets.
+In March 1998, the company acquired John Menzies's retail outlets for £68m, which for many years had been the main rival to the company's railway-station outlets.
 This purchase also cleared the way for WHSmith's retail expansion into Scotland.
-Prior to the takeover, Menzies' larger Scottish shops (carrying a very similar range of products to High Street WHSmith shops elsewhere) dominated the market, and the latter's presence was minimal.
+Prior to the takeover, Menzies's larger Scottish shops (carrying a very similar range of products to High Street WHSmith shops elsewhere) dominated the market, and the latter's presence was minimal.

 Restructuring

 For several years, the company's retail arm had difficulties competing with specialist book and music chains on one side and large supermarkets on the other.
-This led to poor financial performance, and a takeover bid in 2004 by Permira, which fell through.
+This led to poor financial performance, and a takeover bid in 2004 by Permira, which fell through due to a shortfall in WHSmith's pension fund.
 The company reacted to this by disposing of its overseas subsidiaries and its publishing business Hodder Headline, in order to concentrate on reforming its core businesses.

 In August 2006, the company demerged the retail and news distribution arms of the business into two separate companies: WH Smith plc (retail) and Smiths News plc (newspaper and magazine distribution).
-In September 2010 WHSmith bought The Gadget Shop from The Entertainer.
+In September 2010, WHSmith bought The Gadget Shop from The Entertainer.
 That year, it also bought online greeting card retailer Funky Pigeon.